How to Implement Proof of Concept (POC) in Automation Testing?

 Selecting correct automation tool:

 #1.
-Application under test is a web application or a desktop application.
+An application under test is a web application or a desktop application.

 #2.
 Choosing an open source tool Vs paid one.